rgammelby/H2/Databaser/Online Boghandel/stored procedures index.md

 This procedure displays all stored information regarding a specific user/customer.

-The customerName variable must contain the user's name.
+The customerLastName variable must contain the user's last name.

 ### GetOrdersByCustomer (
-    IN customerName VARCHAR(256)
+    IN customerLastName VARCHAR(256)
 )

 This procedure displays all orders made by a specific customer.

-The customerName variable must contain the user's name.
+The customerLastName variable must contain the user's last name.

 ### GetBookInfoByBookTitle (